renpy/renpy/sphinx/source/config.rst

     If True, Ren'Py will not require grids to be full in order to display.

+.. var:: config.pause_after_rollback = False

+    If False, the default, rolling back will skip any pauses (timed or not) and stop only at other interactions such as dialogues, menus...
+    If True, renpy will include timeless pauses to the valid places a rollback can take the user.

 .. var:: config.auto_channels = { "audio" : ( "sfx", "", ""  ) }

     This is used to define automatic audio channels.
 It's a map the